LukeGrahamLandry/franca/devlog.md

+## (Aug 31)

+- i think i need to get rid of deduplication.
+  - arm binary size: (with shrink: 905200, always shrink=false: 928200, dedup code commented out: 925056).
+    speed is about the same. it's ~50 lines saved.
+  - 20k bytes isn't worth it.
+    - the vauge stress of knowing the way im doing the hashing is super fragile. i don't want to actaully do eq on all the ir because that has slow vibes (even if it's actually fine).
+    - feels lame to save a copy of the functions, if im doing that i should just use normal allocator instead of an arena and i like the idea of the arena.
+    - i don't like the cruch of having the frontend generate redundant code for generics and having the backend clean it up. it would be better if i had another layer of ir between like real people do (rust, swift, others im sure) where you do stuff before monomorphization... even if im never going to actually do that because it sounds hard. even with what i have now it might be better to try to deduplicate at the ast phase before generating the ir. my previous idea of trying to re-dynamic-ize generics is creepy and has the same problem of doing extra work and then more work to undo it.
+    - needing to carefully dedup types is easy to break and not something i want to write tests for.
+      and you can't give generic types readable names for the ir (which i don't do anyway but it might be a nice idea).
+    - early follow symbol aliases is still required which creeps me out, feels like it might be an ordering bug.
+    - looking at the things it deduplicates, many of them are trivial and you kinda wish i was good enough at inlining to get rid of them that way instead.
+    - really im just justifying to myself that im allowed to generate shitier code if it makes me happier about the codebase.

+## (Aug 29)

 - errno 26 is text file busy
   - tried calling fsync after write... if anything that made it worse?
   - maybe i have to fsync the directory after rename?